MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 * __Minimization__: Minimization refers to having the least functionality necessary in a program or device.
 The goal of minimization is to simplify and decrease the number of ways that software can be exploited.
 This can include **turning off ports that are not needed**, reducing the amount of code running on a machine, and/or turning off unneeded features in an application.
 This lesson focuses specifically on turning off ports that aren't in use.

 ### Introduction and goals
-In this lesson we will explore a cool hands-on technology called [Littlebits](http://littlebits.cc/).
-Littlebits, follows a _component-based design_ paradigm using _GPIO_ (or general purpose input/output) to let you easily make apps.
+In this lesson, we will explore a cool hands-on technology called [Littlebits](http://littlebits.cc/).
+Littlebits follows a _component-based design_ paradigm using _GPIO_ (or general purpose input/output) to let you easily make apps.
 We will learn how to plug and play bits together to make some simple inventions.
 Littlebits will be the central platform for the rest of camp and you will be using them in other lessons.

 ### Goals
 By the end of this tutorial, you will be able to: